Urban Strategy in the Present Tense ft. Michael A. Carroll

 Urban Strategy in the Present Tense is a conversation series featuring notable urbanists discussing their frontline work in urban resilience, as well as sharing their insights about public policymaking, urban problem solving, and life in Philadelphia.

-This installment of our conversation series will focus on the range of issues and strategies related to transportation systems in Philadelphia and beyond.
-We will be joined by Michael A. Carroll, P.E.
+This installment of our conversation series focused on the range of issues and strategies related to transportation systems in Philadelphia and beyond.
+We were joined by Michael A. Carroll, P.E.
 Read more about him below.

 The series is produced by the Lindy Institute for Urban Innovation at Drexel University in partnership with the Urban Strategy Masters Program in Drexel's Westphal College of Media, Arts & Design.